apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 that there will be no DHCP server in this environment we will be manually configuring your network interface.

-Before going any further, make sure that "brctl" is installed and available:
+Before going any further, make sure that "brctl" and "net-tools" are installed and available:

 .. parsed-literal::
-   # yum install bridge-utils -y
+   # yum install bridge-utils net-tools -y

 Connecting via the console you should login as root.
 We will start by creating the bridge that Cloudstack will use for networking.
 Create and open